secureworks/dalton/README.rst

 Teapot Jobs
 ===========

-Dalton has the concept and capability of what is called a 'teapot' job.
+Dalton has the concept and capability of what is called a "teapot" job.
 A teapot job is one that is short lived in the Redis database and (usually) on disk.